rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 A responsible developer has following attributes:

-- While working if you learned something, you document them and share with your collogues in code walkthrough ceremony.
+- While working if you learned something, you document them and share with your collogues in code walk-through ceremony.
 - While you are working on project and you find some code refectory that you could do to improve code base quality.
 You will do that and inform your senior about that.
 - Whenever, your senior explains you something important related to project or any best-practice.
 You should note that and next time when you participate in meeting make sure you recollect the previous learning and apply it in future discussions.
 Example: In your angular project, If you have been told that you should never mutate `model` state in `component` class.
 You must ask question why?
 Next you should note this point and remember.
 Next time during modeling session, if someone propose solution where they are trying to mutate model in component you should bring this point and correct them.